PyroclastIO/pyroclast-clojure/README.md

            (get-in simulation [:result :aggregates "windowed-page-views"])))))
 ```

-a final variation on this example groups events by country, and again by browser,
+A final variation on this example groups events by country, and again by browser,
 still over 15 minute windows:

 ```clojure